 Near the beginning of his speech, Mr. Johnson let it known that he and others in positions of leadership were “raised up” by god.
 He’s what he said:

 I want to tell all my colleagues here what I said to the Republicans in that room last night.
 I don’t believe there are any coincidences in a matter like this.
 I believe that scripture, the Bible, is very clear.
 That God is the one that raises up those in authority.
 He raised up each of you—all of us.
 And I believe God has ordained and allowed us to be brought here for this specific time.
 This is my belief.
-I believe each of us has a huge responsibility today to use God’s gifts to serve the extraordinary people of this great American country.
+I believe we each have a tremendous responsibility today.
+We must use God’s gifts to serve the extraordinary people of this great American country.
 And they deserve it.

 Mike Johnson, Speaker’s First Speech to the House, October 25, 2023

 You claim that god raised you up to be a U.S. Representative.
-You might believe that.
-But, to get into the House, you need to be elected by people in your very large congressional district, LA 4, which runs from I-20 down to I-10.
+You believe that.
+But, to get into the House, you need to be elected by people.
+Your very large congressional district, LA 4, runs from I-20 down to I-10.
 People in District 4 voted for you.
 No one called you, least of all god.
 Do you think that god is only on the side of the winners of our elections?

-So, Mike, let’s agree that representatives get to sit with you through the hallmark of a democracy, which is free and fair elections open to all citizens of the United States because of post-Civil War Amendments.
+So, Mike, let’s agree on something important.
+Representatives get to sit with you through the hallmark of a democracy.
+This hallmark is free and fair elections open to all citizens of the United States.
+These rights exist because of post-Civil War Amendments.
 You must fess up and answer the reporter’s question about your efforts to overturn the last election.
 Those with you booed the reporter, and one of them (Virginia Foxx (R-NC) told the reporter to “shut up,” twice.

 When you evoke god as you did in your speech, you are identifying yourself as a Christian Nationalist.
 Andrew Whitehead and Samuel L. Perry are scholars who explore American idolatry and how Christian nationalism betrays the Gospel and threatens the church.
 They conclude that your statements indicate that “you show a strong embrace of the ethos of Christian nationalism” (Andrew Whitehead and Samuel L. Perry, The Christian Nationalism of Speaker Mike Johnson, Time, 10/28/23).